fi-muni/PA165/tasks/seminar-javascript.md

 The application has a REST (Representational State Transfer) API (Application Programming Interface) available.
 The API conforms to the HATEOAS (Hypermedia as the Engine of Application State) principles seen in the previous seminar.
 Moreover, the JSON (JavaScript Object Notation) serialization of objects conforms to the **HAL (Hypertext Application Language)** format, which requires each object to have _links part linking to other resources, and collections of objects are serialized in _embedded part.

 To see it conveniently, we will need some tools in browser.
-Install [JSONView for Chrome](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) or [JSONView for Firefox](https://jsonview.com/).
+If you use Chrome, install [JSONView for Chrome](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc).
+If you use Firefox 57 or newer, it already displays JSON in pretty way.
+For older Firefox, install [JSONView for Firefox](https://jsonview.com/).

-With the JSONView installed, visit the URL [http://localhost:8080/eshop/api/v1/categories/](http://localhost:8080/eshop/api/v1/categories/) which lists all eshop categories.
+Visit the URL [http://localhost:8080/eshop/api/v1/categories/](http://localhost:8080/eshop/api/v1/categories/) which lists all eshop categories.
 Try following the links to see the HATEOAS principles in practise.

 Then visit the URL [http://localhost:8080/eshop/#!/shopping](http://localhost:8080/eshop/#!/shopping) which is an AngularJS application calling the REST API.